Discover 3 galleries in one at Monet in South Guildford WA

-Come and enjoy the lovely ambience and peaceful atmosphere
+Come and enjoy the lovely ambiance, peaceful atmosphere and great paintings.

-On entering the gallery one is in the ‘Provence Gallery’ and sales area.
+On entering Monet Gallery of Fine Arts you are in the ‘Provence Gallery’ and sales area.
 This angles back to a small lounge section opening up to the side courtyard.
-This area houses the visual art of many of the 40 -50 artists who are represented by the gallery, especially displaying those pieces that are not overly large as the space is more intimate.
+This welcoming area impacts immediately with the talented visual art of many of the 40 -50 artists who are represented by the gallery, especially displaying those pieces that are not overly large as the space is more intimate.
 These paintings form the nucleus of an on-going, exciting mixed exhibition.
 You will find the full spectrum of styles on display in this constant yet always changing exhibition of paintings; the perfect place to browse or buy affordable art for your home or work-place.
 The paintings are for sale indirectly from the artist, with the gallery selling on commission.

-Artists at Work: During the last 3 Sunday afternoons in June (or sometimes July) you will find there are 5 or 6 artists busy painting on site on each Sunday.
+Artists at Work: During the first 3 Sunday afternoons in August (or sometimes other months) you will find there are 5 or 6 artists busy painting on site on each Sunday.
 This has become an enjoyable annual event.
 Depending on the weather they will be set up inside or out with a cluster of paintings around them.
 Visitors enjoy a chat and sometimes a purchase.

 Studio: This usually has Maureen Sylvia’s watercolours and poetry on display.
 During other times in the year you will sometimes find an artist painting in the studio or courtyard, as Monet’s artist in residence.
 Then, their work is featured instead.
 The artist’s presence is complementary to the main purpose of the gallery which is to exhibit work by established artists and to encourage people to learn to paint.
 The studio, which runs off ‘The Impressions Gallery’ is also used for one day workshops and on occasion classes.